BananaAcid/ai-operator/README.md

 ```

 > [!IMPORTANT]
-> depending on your shell, you can not use specific characters as they have a special meaning (need escaping if possible).
+> Depending on your shell, you can not use specific characters as they have a special meaning (need escaping if possible).
 In such cases, just run `baio` and enter your prompt in the text field.

 > [!TIP]
 > To not execute the AI provided commands, you can press <kbd>.</kbd> or <kbd>ESC</kbd> (or unselect any command and press enter) to fall back to a **prompt to enter more info or enter a [Prompt Trigger](#prompt-triggers)**.